aritraibm/docker-learn/README.md

 docker login --username=aritradb
 docker push aritradb/docker-sample-api
 ```
-after pushing the return should be like:
+after pushing the return should be like this:
 ```
 Using default tag: latest
 The push refers to repository [docker.io/aritradb/docker-sample-api]